Views:

 Domestic disruption

-Accommodation disturbances
+Accommodation issues

 Transport issues